- About the Program

 Learn how residency affects you.

-When submitting your application, you must indicate your legal state of residence as of November 2, 2020.
-If you are offered admission, the Office of the Registrar will send you additional information and materials used to determine what your residency status will be upon entering UCSF.
+When submitting your application, you must indicate your current (at the time of application submission) legal state of residence.
+If you are offered admission, the Office of the Registrar will send you more info and materials used to determine what your residency status will be upon entering UCSF.
 This status will be used to assess your fees and/or tuition which are set according to residency.

 Out-of-state residents